Choreas/appIt9x/README.md

 2. Change directory to /src-cordova (command: cd src-cordova) and issue in terminal: npm install

 To run your code in emulator, issue: npm run serve

+To build your apk, issue npm run build.